Afshin Esmaeil Ghaderzadeh

+Ghaderzadeh also holds the Guinness World Record for the smallest hands on a living person.

 Biography

-Ghaderzadeh was born on 13 July 2002 to an Iranian Kurdish family in Bukan, Iran.
+Ghaderzadeh was born on 13 July 2002 to a Kurdish family in Bukan, Iran.
 He stopped studying because of his physical condition, but with the support provided by Iranian National Records Registration Committee, he was able to record the national record of the smallest living man in Iran and then the world record of the smallest living man in the world.

-One of his friends manages an Instagram page for him.
-Ghaderzadeh is fluent in Persian and Kurdish.
+In 2023, it was announced he would play the lead in an Iraqi Kurdish film called iPhone 14.